 We pick which of the hundreds of features we could/should do at some point by…

-- Selecting the highest impact features for all our educators that fit within our strategy and are within reach of our design/development resources during the next 6 weeks.
+Selecting the highest impact features for all our educators that fit within our strategy and are within reach of our design/development resources during the time we have available.

 Have a feature suggestion?